Cloud-SPAN/genomics01-intro/index.md

 # Teaching Platform

 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
 All the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-If you want to run your own instance of the server used for this workshop, follow the directions in the [Setup](setup) tab.
+To access your AMI instance remotely, follow the directions in the [Setup](setup).